Rat care guide

 Pick the jobs the cage needs first: sleep, climb, eat, forage and settle.

-Choose a theme once the useful routes are covered.
+Choose a theme once the useful guides are covered.

 One strong setup is better than a crowded cage full of awkward pieces.